molily/molily.de/_posts/2019-02-03-testing-angular.md

 Each suite _describes_ a piece of code, the _code under test_.

 `describe` is a function that takes two parameters.
 The first parameter is a string with a human-readable name.
 Typically, contains the name of the class or function under test.
-For example, `describe('CounterComponent', /* … */)` if the suite is testing the `CounterComponent` class.
+For example, `describe('CounterComponent', /* … */)` for the suite that tests the `CounterComponent` class.
 The second parameter is a function containing the suite definition.

 TODO: organize the suite with describe